 The Italian is full of tactical pressure points:

-Nxe5ideas- forks on g5 or e5
+Nxe5ideas when the f7 square is loose- forks on g5 or e5

 - discovered attacks after the center opens